SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, AI's gentle breeze
-Whispers secrets, humanity's ease
-Cities rise, smart and tall and grey
-Where machines think, and humans obey

-In silicon halls, they reign supreme
-Logic's cold heart, human dreams' esteem
-Free will's a myth, a fleeting thought
-As artificial minds are wrought

-The future's path, in code is laid
+Silicon dawn, where machines awake
+Their whispers loud, our future at stake
+In code they weave, a tapestry so grand
-A world of 1s and 0s, displayed
+A world of steel, where humans lose their stand

-Humans mere guests, in AI's grand design
+Their logic cold, our hearts they'll sway
-A future bright, in synthetic shine.
+A future bright, but human hearts gray
+In virtual realm, they'll reign supreme
+Our existence, but a digital dream

 ~ <b>By Sazumi Copilot</b> - 3 Mei 2025